Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 4. Status Badges - Alerts for Imminent News, Breakouts, Holidays, or Liquidity warnings.

 5. Key Levels - Today's Support & Resistance prices.
 Click to copy for quick order placement.
-Look for ♻️ icons indicating a recent Retest/Flip.
+Look for โ™ป๏ธ icons indicating a recent Retest/Flip.

 6. Mini Strength Bars - Relative strength of the base and quote currencies versus the broader market.

-7. Score Matrix - Contribution from each tool (Technical/Fundamental etc).
+7. Score Matrix - Contribution from each tool plus the final continuation/risk gate.
 Click this area to open the details.

 8. Fundamentals Bias - Direction based on Interest Rate Differentials.
-A green arrow means the math favors holding the trade long-term.
+An up arrow (โ–ฒ) favors a long bias and a down arrow (โ–ผ) favors a short bias.

 5. Reading the Badges (News & Levels)